Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: A character variety of correspondences

-We say that $[\pmb{R}_n] \in \Rat_{\kappa_1}(\C)/\sim$ converges to $[\pmb{R}] \in \Rat_{\kappa_2}(\C)/\sim$ if $\pmb{R}_n \to \pmb{R}$ for some representatives.
+We say that $[\pmb{R}_n] \in \Rat_{\kappa_1}(\C)/\!\!\sim$ converges to $[\pmb{R}] \in \Rat_{\kappa_2}(\C)/\!\!\sim$ if $\pmb{R}_n \to \pmb{R}$ for some representatives.

 Similarly, let $\mathfrak{C}_n$ and $\mathfrak{C}$ be the associated correspondences for $\pmb{R}_n$ and $\pmb{R}$.
-We say that $\mathfrak{C}_n$ converges to $\mathfrak{C}$ if for any pair of vertices $a, b \in \RV_1$,
+We say that $\mathfrak{C}_n$ converges to $\mathfrak{C}$ if for any pair of vertices $a, a' \in \RV_1$,

-converges to the restriction of the correspondence $\mathfrak{C}$ on $(\RT_a, \widehat{\C}^{\RV_a}) \times (\RT_b, \widehat{\C}^{\RV_b})$.
+converges to the restriction of the correspondence $\mathfrak{C}$ on $(\RT_a, \widehat{\C}^{\RV_a}) \times (\RT_{a'}, \widehat{\C}^{\RV_{a'}})$.
 Finally, we say that $[\mathfrak{C}_n]$ converges to $[\mathfrak{C}]$ if $\mathfrak{C}_n \to \mathfrak{C}$ for some representatives. \end{defn}

-\begin{defn} We define the \emph{character variety of degree $d$} as the union of all character varieties $\Rat_{\kappa}(\C)/\sim$, as $\kappa$ runs over all signatures of degree $d$.
-We denote this space (equipped with the topology defined above) by~$\mathcal{CV}_{d}$. \end{defn}
+\begin{defn} We define the \emph{character variety of degree $d$} as the union of all character varieties $\Rat_{\kappa}(\C)/\!\!\sim$, as $\kappa$ runs over all characteristic data of degree $d$.
+We denote this space (equipped with the topology defined above) by~$\mathcal{CV}_{d}$.

-\begin{remark} 1) As we will see momentarily, the notion of regular domination introduced in Definition~\ref{reg_dom_def} and the regularity condition imposed on the dominating map $\pi$ in the definition of the topology on the character variety $\mathcal{CV}_{d}$ (Definition~\ref{char_var_top_def}) are essential to ensure Hausdorffness of the character variety.

-2) The dominations appearing naturally in this paper; e.g., while studying boundedness of dynamically relevant slices in the matings locus, will turn out to be regular (see Proposition~\ref{limit_corr_prop} and Lemma~\ref{lem_4}). \end{remark}